deficollective/defiscan/src/content/protocols/lido-v2.md

 # Protocol Analysis

-StakingRouter: registry of staking modules. allocates stake to modules. distribute protocol fees Modules can be ative, paused (no more deposits, but rewards), stopped (no deposits, no rewards).
+StakingRouter: registry of staking modules. allocates stake to modules. distribute protocol fees Modules can be active, paused (no more deposits, but rewards), stopped (no deposits, no rewards).

 Bots and Guardians are involved in the making a deposit.
 DepositContract